q16q/q16q/README.md

 - 👋 Hi, I’m @q16q
-- 👀 I’m interested in making tutorials
+- 👀 I’m interested in coding
 - 📫 How to reach me: @q16q on discord

 <!---